eclipse-ee4j/starter/README.md

 mvn archetype:generate -DarchetypeGroupId=org.eclipse -DarchetypeArtifactId=jakarta-starter -DarchetypeVersion=1.0
 ```

+If desired, you can easily use the Maven Archetype from a Maven capable IDE such as [Eclipse](https://www.eclipse.org/ide).

 If you use the defaults, this will generate the Jakarta EE project under a directory named `jakartaee-cafe`.
 You can then run the project by executing the following command from the `jakartaee-cafe` directory (please ensure you have installed a [Java SE 8+ implementation](https://adoptium.net/?variant=openjdk8) and [Maven 3+](https://maven.apache.org/download.cgi)):

 ```